valeriobasile/learningbyreading/README.md

     $ pip install -r requirements.txt

+## Semantic parsing configuration

+KNEWS can work with either Semafor or C&C tools/Boxer to perform semantic parsing.
+By default Semafor is used, in order to switch to Boxer set *semantics->module* value to `boxer` in the *config/disambiguation.conf* file.

+### Installation of the Semafor

+To install Semafor run:

+    $ cd ext/
+    $ ./install_semafor.sh

+It is expected that Semafor is run in server mode, server startup instructions can be found in [Semafor documentation](https://github.com/Noahs-ARK/semafor#server-mode).

-Next, you must configure how to run the C&C tools.
-Open the file *config/semanticparsing.conf* and select a value for *boxer->mode*:
+In order to run it locally, open the *config/semanticparsing.conf* file and switch the value for *semafor->mode* to `local`

- * *online* will access the [online API].
-This is the easiest solution but is it unpractical if KNEWS is used to parse a large amount of text.
- * *local* will use a local installation of the C&C tools (see below for instructions on how to get this running).
- * *soap* will usa a local installation of the C&C tools with the SOAP-based client/server architecture, convenient for parsing many different files.

-## Installation of the C&C tools and Boxer
+### Installation of the C&C tools and Boxer

+Alternatively, C&C tools and Boxer can be used for the semantic parsing.
 The C&C source code is included in the KNEWS repository (revision v2614).
 A shell script is provided to automate the compilation and installation.
 To install the C&C tools locally run

     $ cd ext/
     $ ./install_candc.sh